Discovering Thailand

 Northern Thailand offers a serene escape with its majestic mountains and ample hiking opportunities.
 Chiang Mai, a cultural hub, awaits with its rich heritage and tranquil ambiance.
 Be mindful of visiting during the burning season between Feb to April, as air pollution levels can rise significantly during this time.

-In Thailand, the weather varies throughout the year:
+In Thailand, the weather varies throughout the year with three distinct seasons.

 Hot Season (March – May): This period is characterized by high temperatures and humidity, making it ideal for beachgoers but less comfortable for extensive outdoor activities.